Accepting an offer

 Before you confirm your decision in UCAS Track, you need to wait for all the unis you chose to get back to you.

-If you applied by the UCAS deadline (15 January), all unis will get back to you with a decision by early May.
+If you applied by the UCAS deadline (29 January in 2021), all unis will get back to you with a decision by early May.
 Some will get back to you earlier than this.
 You’ll get several weeks to make a decision once all your unis have got back to you.
 So don’t rush it.

 You’ll see decisions for each of your choices in UCAS Track.
 There are 5 types of decision: